CorentinDeBoisset/styledconsole/README.md

 `Text(content string)`

-It displays the given string or array of strings as regular text.
+It displays the given string as regular text.
 This is useful to render help messages and instructions for the user running the command:

 ```golang
 styledconsole.Text("Some awesome multi-line\ntext")